Player-Compatible Learning and Player-Compatible Equilibrium: Concluding Discussion

 PCE is defined for general strategic forms.
-We have only provided learning foundations for player-compatible trembles in factorable games, but we view this as an improvement over the more typical situation in which refinements have no learning foundations at all.We
+We have only provided learning foundations for player-compatible trembles in factorable games.
+Moreover, even in factorable games, PCE imposes some extra restrictions that we do not microfound, but we view this as a first step in connecting together tremble-based refinement concepts with learning-in-games.
+As we have shown through the link-formation game and other examples, PCE is a convenient reduced form that generates novel comparative statics predictions in various applications without needing the analyst to solve the dynamic learning problem anew in each of them.